University of Washington, Department of Laboratory Medicine, Genetics Laboratory

 Known Familial Mutation (Single-Site Analysis in a Family Member)

 This test detects the presence or absence of a specific mutation that is known to be present in member of a patient's family who has been previously tested using the BROCA, ColoSeq or EpiPlex assay.
 Please refer to BROCA Cancer Risk Panel, ColoSeq - Lynch and Polyposis Panel, or Epileptic Encephalopathy Panel for complete gene sequencing and deletion duplication analysis.
+For Ashkenazi Jewish patients, testing for three founder mutations is available (BRCAAJ).

 The region of the specific mutation in the family is amplified by PCR and sequenced bidirectionally by Sanger sequencing.
 Large deletions and duplications are tested using multiplex ligation-dependent probe amplification (MLPA).